swimmingcat/ML101/README.md

 - Install packages within the specified environment ((with ml environment activated))
     - You can use conda command to install the packages
     - Or you can use pip to install packages
-      - Within the activated environment, run `which -a pip` to get the pip path within the environment
+      - Within the activated environment, run `which -a pip`, you should see something like `xxxx/miniconda3/envs/ml/pip` which suggestes the pip is associated with the ml environment
-      - Run `the-path-to-the-pip/pip install -r requirements.txt` -- pip will insntall all the packages listed in requirements.txt
+      - Run `pip install -r requirements.txt` and pip will insntall all the packages listed in requirements.txt
-      - Access requirements.txt in the repo
+      - requirements.txt can be found in this repo

 ## Start Jupyter Notebook